-Has graduation come and gone?
-It's time to start thinking about your career and how you're going to attack the job market.
-Did you know that 94% of recruiters and hiring managers are active on LinkedIn, but only 36% of job seekers are?
-(Jobvite Survey)
+Is it time to start thinking about your career and how you're going to attack the job market?
+According to a Jobvite Survey, 94% of recruiters and hiring managers are active on LinkedIn, but only 36% of job seekers are!

-This brief series outlines the best LinkedIn profile tips for recent graduates.
-This second chapter will dive deeper into one of the fastest ways to make a killer first impression: your Professional Headline.
+This series outlines the best LinkedIn profile tips for recent graduates.
+This chapter should convince you to update your profile immediately with an optimized LinkedIn Headline.

-At first glance of a LinkedIn profile (especially with the latest mobile update), you'll find a photo, a name, and then a 2-3 line statement.
-This statement is your chance to shine at an introduction.
-This statement is a Professional Headline.
+The first details a LinkedIn user sees in search results are a photo, a name, and then a 2-3 line statement.
+This statement is your chance to shine.
+Your LinkedIn Headline is your "elevator pitch" or introduction.

-- How to describe your job-related skills or professional strengths in 3-4 keywords
+What are your job-related skills or strengths in 3-4 words?

-- How to describe your best personal attributes in 3-4 keywords
+What are your best personal traits in 3-4 words?

-One of the most effective ways to stand out on LinkedIn is to make your Branding Statement front-and-center as your Professional Headline.
-The standard Branding Statement combines (1) your overall profession, (2) your top job-related skills or professional strengths, (3) the unique value you offer, and (4) whose problem you solve.
+One of the most effective ways to stand out on LinkedIn is to develop a Branding Statement and condense it into your LinkedIn Headline.
+The standard Branding Statement is a keyword-optimized statement that identifies your top job-related skills or strengths, your career goals, and the value you offer to employers.
 That's a lot to squeeze in 120 characters.

-If your Branding Statement is, "Dynamic sales leader combining strengths in account development and relationship building to secure new business and increase revenue for regional technical equipment sales," you'll need to trim this down.
+If your Branding Statement is, "Dynamic sales leader combining strengths in account development and relationship building to secure new business and increase revenue for regional technical equipment sales," you can easily trim this down.

-One approach is simply to trim down the Branding Statement by only focusing on one skill and combining your profession and target audience:
+One approach is simply to trim down the Branding Statement by only focusing on one of these skills:

 "Dynamic technical equipment sales leader accelerating new business and revenue with superb relationship building skills."

-You could also focus on your skills and target audience only with the same level of effectiveness:
+Or you could list your skills and identify your ideal employer with the same level of effectiveness:

-If you don't have significant background or relevant skill sets that reinforce your career goals (despite the degree), you can easily present yourself as an expert problem solver.
-Weren't critical thinking and problem solving some of your course objectives?
+If you don't have related experience or skills that support your career goals (despite your hard-earned degree), you can easily present yourself as an expert problem solver.
+Weren't critical thinking and problem-solving some of your course objectives?

-Using the same Branding Statement for an example, you'll want to focus more on what problem you solve for the employer:
+Using the same Branding Statement for an example, you can focus more on what problem you solve or value you offer for the employer:

 "Helping technical sales teams secure new business and surpass sales goals"